phpthinktank/blast-orm/README.md

 Instead of passing an entity to provider (from mapper, query or direct), blast orm allows to pass a definition instance.

-Definition managing schema specific information
+Definition managing entity meta and schema specific configuration.

 ### Mappers